Pipelining

 Requests Annotation

 Request inline annotations allow performing per request properties/behavior override.
 They are very similar to python/java class annotations and must be put on the request just before the RFC line.
-Currently, only the following overrides are supported:
+Currently, only the following overrides are supported:@Host:

 which overrides the real target of the request (usually the host/ip provided as input).
 It supports syntax with ip/domain, port, and scheme, for example:domain.tld